The Syracuse school district will be getting some advice from a local charter school if a state grant is approved.

 This year, we had an unusual situation: Out of hundreds of entries, the winners – the only two entrants to correctly guess Dec.
 22, the day identified by the Northeast Regional Climate Center at Cornell – were both pupils in the first grade class of Anna Szczesniak and Shannon O’Mara, teachers at the Academy of Science who’d asked every child in their classroom to take a guess.
 We’ve done the contest for a few years, but it’s the first time we ever had children as the winners.

 So I put in a call to Szczesniak and O’Mara.
-They were delighted, and they agreed to keep the contest results a secret until I got a chance to stop by the school and break the news to Lonnie Moore and Mahoniss Graham – the two young winners – and the rest of the class.
+They were delighted, and they agreed to keep the contest results a secret until I got a chance to stop by the school and break the news to Lonnie Moore and Mahoniss Graham – the

 Better yet, Gary Nigolian, owner of Mimi’s, donated 30 of his legendary half moons, so every child in the classroom could share in the reward.